swo/16s-book/manuscript/sec03.md

   DNA of interest, but the cost is that, for the most part, the primer sequences matched the biological DNA pretty well.
 Regardless of the tradeoff, common practice is to cut off the primers.

+### Phase II: Cleaning

+These steps take the raw data and turn it into biologically relevant stuff.
+There is some freedom about the order in which they can be done.
+I separate these steps out from preprocessing because the choices you make here can substantially affect your data.

 - *Quality filter* (or "trim") reads.
 For every nucleotide in every read, the sequencer gives some indication of its assuredness that that base is in fact the base the sequencer reported.
 This assuredness is called *quality*: if a